This is your news page.

-We hope to make spirit wear available in our “Tuck Shop” near the west gym.
 Listen for PA announcements to tell you how you can check spirit wear.

-To participate in a team at Glenview, students must purchase a student card ($40), pay the WCSSAA sport fee, and follow the Glenview Park Athlete Code of Conduct.
+To participate in a team at Glenview, students must purchase a student card (approximately $40), pay the WCSSAA sport fee, and follow the Glenview Park Athlete Code of Conduct.
 As the sports season approaches, coaches will put out an announcement for interested students and hold meetings where they will let you know about tryout requirements, fees, and equipment for the specific sport you are interested in.
 While some teams will hold tryouts, others will not!